xVoidByte/HoTS-Loader/README.md

 ## Issues/Features:

-Create a GitHub issue with detailed information.
+Create a GitHub issue with detailed information or a PR for any features you would like to see implemented.